 For house price information please visit the sold data tab.

 Culture: The area is home to the best theatre in London outside the West End.
 Shakespeare’s Globe, the Young Vic and Old Vic all have deservedly excellent reputations, but worth a special mention is the Menier Chocolate Factory for its offbeat productions and restaurant.
-The Roxy Bar and Screen on Borough High Street offers an appealing alternative to the cinema chains – offering cosy independent film nights in its lounge, and film buffs’ favourite BFI Southbank is also within walking distance.
+Film buffs’ favourite BFI Southbank is within walking distance.
 The Jerwood Space is a gallery and rehearsal space that’s open daily and showcases new artists.

 Eating and drinking: If you need a coffee to help you around Borough Market, caffeine junkies sing the praises of Monmouth Coffee, while lunchtime treats might include a chorizo roll from Spanish supplier Brindisa or hand dived scallops and bacon from seafood shack Shellseekers.
 Popular bars and restaurants cluster around the market, such as Roast Restaurant and The Market Porter, famous for their striking hanging baskets and crowds of punters soaking up the market atmosphere.
 The George Inn, a pub that is one of the last remaining galleried coach houses in London, is also nearby.
-For a fabulous panoramic view of London, head up The Shard to Hutong or Aqua Shard .
+For a fabulous panoramic view of London, head up The Shard to Hutong, Oblix or Aqua Shard .
 Flat Iron Square comprises seven railway arches and Grade II listed building Devonshire House, with seven food vendors, three restaurants, four street food trucks, five bars and a live music and entertainment venue.
 Mercato Metropolitan is a new Italian market that has been designed to look like the huge food halls in Turin and Milan — with a more funky, industrial feel — and is packed with regional Italian foods made by artisan producers on site.

 - Borough Market blossomed into a destination selling gourmet fast food and fresh produce at the beginning of the noughties, and is now the go to destination for every London foodie and tourist.